Artisan-Lab/RAP-Book/src/appendix.a-safetyprop.md

 #### 3.1.2 Size
 The size of a value is the offset in bytes between successive elements in an array with that item type including alignment padding.
 It is always a multiple of its alignment (including 0), i.e., \\(\text{sizeof}(T) \\% \text{alignment}(T)=0$\\).

-A safety property may require the size of a type `T` to be not ZST.
+A safety property may require the size of a type `T` to be not zero.
 We can formulate the requirement as

 **psp-2: NonZST(T)**: $$\text{sizeof}(T) > 0$$